gchq/stroom/stroom-ui/README.md

 Any new style sheets should be written with the .scss extension, the pre-processor will then convert them to .css.
 The components should then import the .css files.

-## Semantic UI

-We use Semantic UI for most of our components.

-If you want to add a font:

-1. Choose one from https://github.com/KyleAMathews/typefaces.
-These are usefully packaged typefaces.
-If you want a different source then there are other ways.
-2. Install it into `node_modules`, e.g. `yarn add typefaces-clear-sans`.
-This makes it available to the project.
-3. Import it in the root `index.js`, e.g.: `import 'typeface-clear-sans';`.
-This adds it into the built files.
-4. Add it into `src/semantic/src/site/globals/site.variables`.
-This selects it for use in SUI.

 ## Directory structure

 The directory structure here aims to reduce coupling between different areas of the app.